 With everything going on right now - work, blogging, maintaining a social life and marriage, trying (and failing) to catch up on scrapbooking 4 years of travel and wedding pictures - I've been making a conscious effort to simplify my meals.
 So, dinner has been lots of eggs and soup.
 If you don't like frittatas or vegetable soup, you might want to go ahead and unsubscribe.

-I've mentioned before how much I enjoy soups garnished with a couple flavorful toppings.
-Oil cured black olives...creamy diced avocado...dollops of yogurt.
-I just love the way they mingle with the soup to create another layer of flavor and texture.
-For this soup, I made a simple sauce from 101 Cookbooks, appropriately named magic sauce.
-This mixture of peppery extra-virgin olive oil, smoked paprika, garlic and wintery herbs is a lovely, homemade condiment to keep on hand.
+For this soup, I made a simple sauce from 101 Cookbooks, which is appropriately named magic sauce.
+This mixture of peppery extra-virgin olive oil, smoked paprika, garlic, and warming herbs is the perfect little condiment to keep on hand.
 It magically transforms simply prepared foods into a memorable meal.
-It's fantastic drizzled on grilled vegetables, tossed with fingerling potatoes before roasting, and tossed with cooked quinoa, nuts and veggies for a full meal.
-Even scrambled eggs perk up with a drizzle of magic sauce!
+This recipe makes extra, which you can drizzle over grilled vegetables, toss with fingerling potatoes before roasting, or with cooked whole grains and toasted nuts for a side dish.
+I even love it drizzled over scrambled eggs.

 - 2 cups dry white cannelini beans